Skip to content

 Team Sync

-agr sync # Install all skills from agr.toml
+agr sync # Install all resources, refresh agr.lock

-agr list # Show skills and install status
+agr list # Show resources and install status

 Try Without Installing